TEST 2: Checking The Continuity Of The Bat (+) Cable

 Let's analyze your test results:

-CASE 2: The alternator fuse IS blown, then replace the fuse with another of the same amperage rating (10 amps) and start the car and check to see if the alternator is now charging the battery by repeating TEST 1.
+CASE 2: The alternator fuse IS blown.
+Replace the fuse with another of the same amperage rating (10 amps) and start the car and check to see if the alternator is now charging the battery by repeating TEST 1.